abirbarbara/SentimentAnalysis-MoroccanDialect/README.md

    - Implements feature selection using the Chi-Square (Chi2) statistical test to identify the most relevant features for sentiment classification.
    - Uses the selected features to train SVM to predict sentiment.

-**All the notebooks Include steps for data preprocessing, model training, and evaluation.**
+**All notebooks Include data preprocessing, model training, and evaluation steps.**

 ## Getting Started